jayxiong007/lazymigson/README.md

-# Lazy Schema Migration Library
+# NoSQL Lazy Schema Migration Library

 This is a golang library for on-the-fly/lazy migrations.